JulianKemmerer/PipelineC/docs/VHDL_DESIGN.md

 predicates, and it imports `AUTO_PIPELINE` only inside `WRITE_LOGIC_ENTITY`, `GET_ARCH_DECL_TEXT` and `GET_ENTITY_PROCESS_STAGES_TEXT`.

+Emitting one entity must stay linear in its submodule and wire counts.
+A large CPU elaborates to one entity with ~19.6k submodules and ~86k wires.
+Two quadratic paths were found there:
+- `PiplineHDLParams.wires_to_decl` was a list.
+It is now the keys view of `wire_to_reg_stage_start_end`: one ordered container with hashed membership.
+- `WRITE_LOGIC_ENTITY` used to slice the trailing `,\n` off each port map by slicing the whole growing entity text, copying it once per submodule.
+It now joins each port map instead.

+Plain `rv += ...` appends are not the problem, because CPython resizes the only reference in place.
+A slice or copy of `rv` inside the loop is the problem.

+**Coverage.** `vhdl_submodule_port_map_test.py` (unit) checks every joined port map item by item, including a stateful submodule's leading `clk` and `CLOCK_ENABLE`.

 ## Type conversion on a mismatched connection

 `TYPE_RESOLVE_ASSIGNMENT_RHS` wraps the RHS expression whenever a connection's